 Current Lab Members

 I am a fourth year Ph.D student in Ecology and Evolutionary Biology.
 My research interests are largely motivated by a desire to better understand how anthropogenic activities are altering marine ecosystems.
-My dissertation work at UCSC will assess resistance and recovery mechanisms in kelp forest ecosystems with the aim of furthering understanding of reef resilience in the face of climate change.
+The aim of my dissertation is to improve our understanding of the consequences of global change on kelp forests by utilizing environmental monitoring, laboratory experiments, and meta-analysis to elucidate the eco-physiological underpinnings of kelp forest grazer responses to warming and OA.

 I'm a third year graduate student focused on community ecology and coastal sustainability questions.
 I study seagrass ecosystems, and how the function and services of these ecosystems will be impacted by climate change and anthropogenic impacts to the coast.
 I am committed to sharing my results with resource managers, and with local schools and communities.

 A third year PhD student, I am broadly interested in the response of marine systems to “novel” conditions, which can range from changes in temperature and carbonate chemistry to range expansions and species invasions.
 In my dissertation research, I am investigating how changing environmental factors are affecting kelp forest ecosystems from both the ecological and evolutionary perspectives.

 I'm a second year PhD student with a broad interest in how global change will impact high-latitude kelp forests and the greater ecosystems they support.
-My dissertation research will focus on the seasonal drivers and variation in macroalgal communities, projected responses of macroalgal physiology to future multiple-stressor scenarios, and how these changes may propagate up through the food web.
+My dissertation research focuses on the seasonal drivers and variation in Southeast Alaska’s macroalgal communities, projected responses of macroalgae to future multiple-stressor scenarios, and how these changes may impact the rest of the food web.
 My goal is that my research will be useful in informing public understanding and policy decisions in the highly productive and heavily utilized marine ecosystems of the North Pacific.

 Specialist - Technician